taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 * Initially JiU, Siyeon, and Dami shared a dorm room; JiU & Siyeon shared a bunk bed (JiU top bunk, Siyeon bottom bunk), Dami had a separate bed.
   SuA and Yoohyeon had the second room (Yoohyeon top bunk, SuA bottom bunk).
 Handong and Gahyun had the third room (Handong top bunk, Gahyun bottom bunk).
 One of their managers stayed in the fourth room.
 * Sometime in 2020 the manager moved out and Dami got that room to herself; JiU and Siyeon got their own beds.
-* A lot of their vlives are either recorded in the lower bunks in their rooms, directly on the floor with the camera facing their closets, or in the hallway in the closet area.
+* A lot of their vlives, especially during Covid-19, were either recorded in the lower bunks in their rooms, directly on the floor with the camera facing their closets, or in the hallway in the closet area.
 * For a long, long time their dorm didn't have a sofa.
 When watching TV they were either sitting on the floor or on a gigantic (Dami-sized) teddy bear that they got early on from a fan.
+* It seems that spring 2022 is the last time any of the members did vlives from anything resembling their old dorm.
+There have also been some vague statements alluding to them having their own place.
+  They still do joint vlives from time to time, but they're recorded at their office.
+It is speculated that they've moved to either to their own places, or a new dorm.
+Most likely getting their own places or a new dorm was part of the renewed contract.
+Either way they are unlikely to disclose anything about new location(s) due to the the increase in sasaengs.

 ## External references